Updated: February 2018 [Video added]

 Retention.
 It’s not the most exciting topic in the world of Office 365, but it is a very important one.
 It’s the feature that ensures your organization is keeping things for as long as you should and, just as important, disposing of things as soon as you should.
 My focus within Office 365 is on understanding the new Retention features and how they work across Office 365 collaboration services.

 Retention policies are administered from the Security and Compliance Center in Office 365 within the Data governance section.
-Whether the policy has been defined via a published label (Label Retention across O365) or by creating one directly within this Retention section, they will all appear on this page.
+Whether the policy has been defined via a published label (Label Retention across O365) or with a label by creating one directly within this Retention section, they will all appear on this page.
 A Retention policy can include content from not only Exchange mailboxes, public folders, Skype conversations, SharePoint sites and OneDrive for Business content but also Office 365 Group mail and files.
 A retention policy is the only feature that can both retain and delete content across Office 365.
 As content is spread across these services, this is a “one-stop shop” for retention.
 A very good thing.

 Check out the official Microsoft link describing what a retention policy is and when you might want to have one: Overview of retention policies.